K3 surfaces with action of the group $M_{20}$: Other cases

 Let us consider the first embedding $L\longmapsto e+2f$; we can choose $u_1=f-2e$ and $u_2=e+f+2h$ as generators of the transcendental lattice and get

 In the second case with $L\longmapsto f-h$, we take $u_1=2f+e+h$ and $u_2=f-3e$ and get

-\begin{rmk} We observe that for $L^2=20$ there are two non isometric vectors $(\lambda,\mu,\delta)$ but the matrix for the lattice $T_X$ is the same, therefore the same K3 surface admits two different actions of $M_{20}$. \end{rmk}
+For both cases the conditions \eqref{adm} hold. \begin{rmk} We observe that for $L^2=20$ there are two non isometric vectors $(\lambda,\mu,\delta)$ but the matrix for the lattice $T_X$ is the same, therefore the same K3 surface admits two different actions of $M_{20}$. \end{rmk}

 In this case there is no embedding by Proposition \ref{prop_no_existence}.

 In this case $\delta=\pm1$.
 If $\delta=1$, then $\lambda,\mu\in\{2,-1\}$ and if $\delta=-1$, then $\lambda,\mu\in\{-2,1\}$.
 This gives 8 possibilities for $(\lambda,\mu,\delta)$, all in the same orbit.
 Thus we can choose $L\mapsto e+f-h$.
 Taking $u_1=f-e$ and $u_2=4e+4f+3h$ we compute